Present

 The Now

 We humans do not perceive the present as a tiny point on a timeline between past and future, but rather as a period of a few seconds.
 We refer to this period as present.
-Within this period of time, our brain continuously builds a holistic model of reality from our sensory perceptions, which we become aware of as the present.
+Within this period of time, our brain continuously builds a holistic model of reality from our sensory perceptions, which we experience as the present.

-In this picture we see budding, blooming, pollination, ripening and wilting all at the same time in one single wild rose.
+These are precious, rare moments in which the connection between past, present and future suddenly becomes visible to us.
+The following picture is an example of this.
+Here we see budding, blooming, pollination, ripening and wilting all at the same time in one single wild rose.
 Symbol of past, present and future:

 Camperduin, The Netherlands, 2023, Palm PVG100